nupelia/nupelia/README.md

 -   `ambiente_tipo`: Tipo do ambiente
 -   `ambiente_nome`: Nome do ambiente
 -   `ambiente_codigo`: Codigo do ambiente
--   `coordenada`: Coordenadas do ambiente, no padrão 00º’00.00”S, 00º00’00.00”W
+-   `coordenadas`: Coordenadas do ambiente, no padrão 00º’00.00”S, 00º00’00.00”W
 -   `desc`: A descrição do ambiente